20056371HsuShunLae/CA1_Automated-Container-deployment-and-Administration-in-the-cloud/TerraformWithAWS/README.md

 ```
 terraform destroy -auto-approve
 ```

 ## Outputs

 After applying the Terraform configuration, the EC2 instance's Public IP will be printed.

 ![image](https://github.com/user-attachments/assets/2178cad4-31ee-43ab-966f-b9c9ebb53316)

+## Precaution

+You need to change your AWS account's credentials (access_key and secret_key) before using this script.

 ## Author